cchrist19/Python-Job-Data-Analytics-Project/README.md

 ## Results
-![Visualization of optimal skills for Data Analysts](3_Project/images/optimal_DA_skills.png) *Scatter plot visualizing the most optimal 13 skills (highest paying and high demand) for data analyst roles in the US*
+![Visualization of optimal skills for Data Analysts](3_Project/images/optimal_DA_skills.png)

 ## Insights
 - The scatter plot shows that the majority of programming skills (coloured in blue) tend to cluster at higher salaries compared to other technology skill types, with Python and SQL located around the top-right region of the plot.
 This implies that programming knowledge can lead to greater salary benefits